Everything you need to know about the LSAT - all in one place.

 You can better your understanding of the test and learn strategies for conquering the test.
 All it takes is time, dedication, and the right resources.
 It is a test worth learning too.
 As you improve your LSAT score you also improve your chances of being admitted to better schools and receiving scholarship awards.
 That will, in turn, increase your earning potential and decrease your debt load.
 All in all, you can expect a good return on the time you invest into learning about and studying for the LSAT.

 The LSAT has two parts – a multiple-choice test and a written section.
-The multiple-choice test consists of five 35-minute sections.
+The multiple-choice test consists of four 35-minute sections.
 There are three different kinds of multiple choice sections: Logical Reasoning, Logic Games (officially called Analytical Reasoning), and Reading Comprehension.

 The Experimental section is used to test questions for potential use on future tests to make sure they fall within certain medians of difficulty.
 The Experimental section is not graded or publicized, even for disclosed tests.
 The Experimental section you get on test day is random.
 It could be an additional Logical Reasoning, Logic Games, or Reading Comprehension section.
 You will not know until you open up the test on test day and even then you can only know which kind of section the experimental section is and won’t know exactly which section is experimental.
 (Eg. On test day you get at test with two Logic Games sections.
 Knowing that only one Logic Games section is scored, you can know that one of the Logic Games sections is the experimental section.
 However, you won’t know which of the two Logic Games sections is scored and which is the experimental.)
 Due to this, you have to take every section as if it were scored, doing your best to get as many questions correct as possible in the allotted time .